benjaminfoo/arch-setup/readme.md

 - handpicked kde desktop
 - etc.

+# Installation
+The two following steps are needed to install arch:

-## Pre-Setup
+## (1/2) Pre Chroot
 This phase sets up the system while using the live system from the installation medium.
+You simply need to get and execute the 00-pre-setup.sh script.

-## Setup
+## (2/2) In Chroot
 This phase sets up the system after entering the (arch-)chroot environment.
+You simply need to get and execute the 10-setup.sh script.

+Reboot - you should get greeted by sddm!

 ## Further information